HNMCS-Robotics/README/README.md

 _Commands that begins with # are comments.
 Do not type them into your terminal_

 ```
+  # Ideally you should be git pull-ing to ensure the local repo reflects the remote repo before doing these steps
+  # Go to topic 'Pull changes to local computer" to learn more about git pull

   # *Optional* Check Git Status - files that are unstaged will be coloured red;
   # files that are staged will be coloured green
 git status